exoduz/js-the-weird-parts-udemy/README.md

 fs2[0](); //0
 fs2[1](); //1
 fs2[2](); //2
-// this is like asking your father what age he is now and not what age he had each one of this children
+// this is like asking a child what age the father is now, and not what age he had each one of this children

 //ES5 and below fix